ScytedTV-Studios/www.scyted.tv/_posts/2024-01-08-angry-british-news-show.md

 ## Sign Up:
 1. Join our [Discord Server](https://discord.gg/yrr7tEJNDr)
 2. Go to the #casting-calls channel
-3. Find the "Angry British News Show: Writers Call" post and say "I'm Interested".
+3. Find the "Angry British News Show: Writers Call" post
+4. Send a message saying "I'm Interested" in the thread